Family Vacation Activities in Pensacola, Fla. for Children with Special Needs

 By Julie Landry Laviolette

-Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Pensacola, Fla.
+For families traveling with a child on the autism spectrum or with special needs.
+Pensacola, Fla., has plenty to see and do.

-Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime at these Pensacola locations and attractions.
+Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories in Pensacola that will last a lifetime at these locations and attractions.

 Places to explore in and around Pensacola: